duleorlovic/blog/_posts/2014-07-01-ruby-on-rails-layouts-and-rendering.markdown

 Each partial has local variable with the same name as partial and you can pass an object into it with :object `<%= render partial: "customer", object: @new_customer %>` or if it is an instance of Customer model shorthand is `<%= render @customer %>` which will use *_customer.html.erb* with local object `customer`.
 I do not recomend this shorthand.
 It is more self-explanatory when full parameters are used.

 It is prefered to use local variables when passing data to partial (instead of *@instance* variables).
 This is because partials can be used from different controllers, where some @instance variable is not set.
-For example, `<%= render partial: 'users/customer', { customer: @customer } %>`.
+For example, `<%= render 'users/customer', customer: @customer %>`.
+Note that is you use `render partial: 'name', locals: { customer: @customer }` than you need to use `locals`.
 Locals of partial should be explained in a comment block:

     <%# customer partial uses locals
        - customer (required, instance of Customer)